-The Arkansas Student Loan Authority (ASLA, Authority) was created to provide an enduring source of affordable higher education funding to Arkansas citizens and non-citizens who attend an Arkansas higher education institution.
+The Arkansas Student Loan Authority ("Authority) was created to provide an enduring source of affordable higher education funding to Arkansas citizens and non-citizens who attend an Arkansas higher education institution.
+In 1977, as the number of student loan providers dwindled, the Arkansas General Assembly established ASLA to ensure an enduring source of affordable student loans to the citizens.
+It is ASLA's mission to enhance access to affordable educational funding and to provide localized student loan servicing to Arkansas citizens.
 All funding to support ASLA programs is provided by cash funds generated from loan program operations.
-ASLA is a self-sufficient agency which does not receive any state revenue dollars.
+ASLA is a self-sufficient agency that does not receive any state revenue dollars.